-We are happy to announce the release of Volume III of The State of Information Governance Report.
+We are happy to present Volume III of The State of Information Governance Report.
 This is the third edition of the Report, which has become the industry’s most comprehensive research on Information Governance as a concept, profession, and market.
 The Report is based on extensive surveying of Information Governance (IG) practitioners and providers.
 Highlights from the Report include:

 - Information Governance Continues To Gain Traction.
 This year, the State of IG Report found that only 2% of respondents have never undertaken an IG project.
 This represents a sea change since last year’s survey.
 In just a year, the number of respondents reporting they have never undertaken an Information Governance project fell by a dramatic 90%.
 The survey results revealed numerous indications of how Information Governance is sailing up the organizational agenda.
 Highlights include:

 - 41% leap in the number of professionals who say the IG market is clearly identified